School of Public Safety, Legal Studies, and Education

 Fire Science Technology

-If you are good at making split-second decisions and staying calm in a crisis, then a career in firefighting may just right for you.
+If you are good at making split-second decisions and staying calm in a crisis, then a career in firefighting may be just right for you.
 In the Fire Science Technology program, you will learn about different fire and emergency hazards, and effective operating procedures for fire prevention, control and management.
 When you graduate, you will be prepared to do the following:

 - Protect the public by responding to fires and other emergencies